cpalmer19/dutch-blitz-tournament/README.md

 Simply enter the names of the players, then hit 'Start Tournament'.
 The unique doubles pairings for each round are generated, and you can enter their scores for each round.

-Each player's total score is automatically updated to keep track of who is doing the best!
+Each player's total score is automatically updated and ranked to keep track of who is doing the best!